- How Sleep Works

 - Sleep Medicine

-Individuals experiencing an episode of sleep paralysis often report one or more of these sensations:
+Individuals experiencing sleep paralysis often report one or more of these sensations:

-Estimates of the prevalence of sleep paralysis are all over the place; studies done in different countries produce vastly different numbers.
-One meta-analysis reviewed thirty five studies of sleep paralysis and found that 7.6 percent of the general population, 28 percent of students, and nearly 32 percent of psychiatric patients reported at least one episode of sleep paralysis in their lifetimes.
+Around 7 percent of adults have experienced sleep paralysis; in adults with a psychiatric disorder, rates are as high as 35 percent.
+One study found that 7.6 percent of the general population, 28 percent of students, and nearly 32 percent of psychiatric patients reported at least one episode of sleep paralysis in their lifetimes.

 Lifestyle changes can offer relief for the mild to moderate sleep paralysis sufferers, such as: